 Her tell it like it is performances quickly created a buzz in the Texas scene leading her to be signed to successful indie label Brando Records and the release of her debut EP ‘Let It Go’.
 This was followed by a successful series of US and European dates, performing from Austin to LA to London and Berlin.

-Her experiences on the road prepared her for her greatest creative challenge as she entered the studio to record her debut album ‘Go Thank Yourself’.
-Produced by Matt Noveskey (IAMDYNAMITE), it is a culmination of her beautifully melancholy storytelling alongside collaborations with long time songwriting partner and friend, Shannon Smith, many of which she describes as being created from their infamous "Whiskey Sessions", with the help of an acoustic guitar and a bottle of Whiskey.
+Her experiences on the road prepared her for her greatest creative challenge as she entered the studio in 2104 to record her debut album ‘Go Thank Yourself’.
+Produced by Matt Noveskey (IAMDYNAMITE), it is a culmination of her beautifully melancholy storytelling alongside collaborations with long time songwriting partner and friend, Shannon Smith, many of which she describes as being created from their infamous ‘Whiskey Sessions’, with the help of an acoustic guitar and a bottle of Whiskey.

-It’s clever observations such as these which give Tori her own identity, a young voice with an old soul that speaks to a younger generation that adores quality musicianship and classic, timeless songwriting.
+It’s clever observations such as these which give Tori her own identity, a young voice with and old soul that speaks to a younger generation that adores quality musicianship and classic, timeless songwriting.
 “I just hope people can relate to it and enjoy it.
-It’s definitely a lot meaner than I set it out to be, but it’s all true to heart."
+It’s definitely a lot meaner than I set it out to be but it’s all true to heart.

 No Dates Scheduled, check back soon!